atingupta2005/ansible-demo/README.md

  - ansible all -i hosts -m ping

 # Running ad hoc commands
-- ansible all -a uptime
+- ansible all -i hosts -a uptime
-- ansible all -a "free -m"
+- ansible all -i hosts -a "free -m"
-- ansible all -a "df -h"
+- ansible all -i hosts -a "df -h"

 # Running Playbook
 - vim first_playbook.yml
 - ansible-playbook -i hosts first_playbook.yml

 # Confirm content of the file in all hosts
-- ansible all -a "cat /tmp/testfile.txt"
+- ansible all -i hosts -a "cat /tmp/testfile.txt"